Last checked: 16/02/2023

 How to recover your debt

-My business is based in an EU country (In this case, the 27 EU member states) and I am owed money from a business operating in a different EU country (In this case, the 27 EU member states + Iceland, Liechtenstein, Norway and Switzerland) than me.
+My business is based in an EU country and I am owed money from a business operating in a different EU country than me.

 Contracts are governed by the law chosen by the parties involved.
 You should therefore check which law governs your contract.